AVeselovski/pro-spender/README.md

-# Spendly App
+# ProSpender App (proper name pending...)

 App for tracking monthly spending.
 Organize your spending by categories, assign budgets to categories and see if the budgets hold.
 Get true monthly averages and make monthly adjustments to your budgets (or spending habits) to hit consistency.

 Future features:

 1. Graphs and statistics to help visualize spending patterns.
 2. "Insights".
 Generated based on available data (e.g. "Category X overflows 2nd time this year, consider adjusting the budget or your spending").
+Backend generated.
 3. Recurring expenses (subscriptions).
-4. Budget buidler.
+4. Budget builder.
 Helps defining a budget with the help of recurring expenses and "soft" estimations.
+5. Minimalistic companion mobile app to quickly add expenses.

 ## Tech

 ### Frontend

 Basic fully client-side React-Redux app with MUI.
 Bootstrapped with CRA.
 Recharts will be used for drawing graphs later down the line.
-NextJS might be adopted later if the need for serverside rendering occurs.
+NextJS might be adopted later if the need / use-case arises.

 Testing will be handled with `jest`and `cypress`.